 Giving and Withdrawing your Consent to be Contacted

-According to GDPR, we must ask for, and have, your consent before we contact you.
+In certain circumstances, we must have your consent before we contact you.

 Porting and Providing you with Confirmation of what Personal Data we Hold